zo0r/react-native-push-notification/trouble-shooting.md

 ## 1. local notifications

 Local notifications are sent from your JS/RN app and appear as alerts in the notification centre, where they sit until the user removes them.
-They can contain text as well as sounds, vibrations images and more etc.  Different operating systems support different features.
+They can contain text as well as sounds, vibrations, colour, images etc.  Different operating systems support different features.
 You can send one by calling the `PushNotification.localNotification` method as described in the docs.
 Local notifications can also be scheduled to run at a later date.

-If a user taps an alert your app will be started or brought to the foreground and `onNotification` will be called.
+If a user taps an alert, your app will be started or brought to the foreground and `onNotification` will be called.

 #### Android local notifications